-Thave the option of taking a leave of absence from my education in the Radiology Frogra 1111.
-I understand that there is a potential hazard to the fetus from radiation and that possibility of future genetic mutations exists.
-These hazards have been explained to me I have read the Pregnant Radiography Students Policy and I fully understand the ri involved and I have been given the opportunity to take a leave of absence from education in the Radiology Program during this pregnancy.
-I have been advised to discuss this decision with my personal physician and I will adv the Program Director / Radiation Safety Officer (RSO) immediately should I and/or physician determine that a leave is warranted.
+That's the option of taking a leave of absence from my education in the fluidiology frogram.
+I understand that there is a potential hazard to the fetus from radiation and that the possibility of future genetic mutations exists.
+These hazards have been explained to me by I have read the Pregnant Radiography Students Policy and I fully understand the risks involved and I have been given the opportunity to take a leave of absence from my education in the Radiology Program during this pregnancy.
+I have been advised to discuss this decision with my personal physician and I will advise the Program Director / Radiation Safety Officer (RSO) immediately should I and/or my physician determine that a leave is warranted.
 Signature Date